Berkanktk/CyberSecurity/README.md

 **Intrusion Detection System (IDS) appliance** - An IDS detects system and network intrusions and intrusion attempts.
 It tries to detect attackers’ attempts to break into your network.
 **Intrusion Prevention System (IPS) appliance** - An IPS blocks detected intrusions and intrusion attempts.
 It aims to prevent attackers from breaking into your network.
 **Virtual Private Network (VPN) concentrator appliance** -  A VPN ensures that the network traffic cannot be read nor altered by a third party.
 It protects the confidentiality (secrecy) and integrity of the sent data.
+**Defacing** - The act of modifying a website to display a message or image.

 # Principles and Standards
 ## CIA Triad